 If you'd like to limit visibility of the widget to a specific date and time, make the widget a popup, only show the widget in your Builder, or limit in which country/countries the widget can be seen; you'd do so in the Visibility section.
 More information about these settings can be found in the Widget Visibility help doc.

-In this section, you can add a CSS Class that will be associated with this Image Widget - that way you can target it with custom CSS code.
+In this section, you can edit the Main Tag (for accessibility purposes) and add a CSS Class that will be associated with this Image Widget - that way you can target it with custom CSS code.
 Rules and naming conventions are provided so that you don't use a class that won't work.
 Simply add your CSS class(es) to the Extra CSS Classes field.